Read park rules below in green concerning pets, firearms, drugs and alcohol.

 Firearms - Not allowed

-No reservations are necessary, we begin gathering before 3 PM on Friday when the park staff unlocks the facility.
+No pre-reservations are necessary, we begin gathering at 3 PM on Friday when the park staff unlocks the facility.
 Families and individuals check in at the main office and ask for their FREE Parking pass for the "Fly Fishing Group".
-Once at the facility, the first order of business is finding the necessary bunks in one of our 5 bunkhouses.
-Segmented and marked for couples, male singles, female singles, families with kids and the last for "Non-Snorers Only".
+Once at the group facility, the first order of business is finding the necessary bunks in one of our 5 bunkhouses.
+Segmented and marked: #1 for families, #2,3,&4 for male singles and #5 for "Non-Snorers Only".
 The bedroom in each bunkhouse is designated for a dressing room "not sleeping" so that you can have some privacy when needed.
-This room might also be used by a mother with a new baby.
+This room might also be used by a mother with a new baby or someone requiring oxygen.
 NOTICE: The park entry gate is closed and locked at 10pm so be prepared for that and have someone in our group to call should you arrive after 10pm.
 You will need the lock combination which is not issued until we gather.

-Next to the main dining room/kitchen where you meet fellow fly fishers, sign the register and pay for the weekend.
-Now that the state park fees have been raised, the family fee is $50 for the weekend or $25 for a day or night.
-Single's fee is $40 for the weekend or $20 for the day or night.
-For those who do not stay in the bunkhouses, please make a donation so we can pay our fees.
+First to the main dining room/kitchen where you meet fellow fly fishers, sign the register and pay for the weekend.
+Now that the state park fees have been raised, the family & individual fee is $55 for the weekend or $30 for a day or night.
+If you visit for the day, this will cover your food costs when you eat with us.
+For those who do not stay in the bunkhouses, we still require these fees even if you have an RV or stay in a park cabin.

 Next to unloading food to the kitchen.
 Everyone is asked to bring their necessary foods for the weekend.
-Most people bring to share, so all you need to provide is a nice sized dish for each feast or meal.
+Most people bring to share, so all you need to provide is a nice sized dish for each meal.
 This gives you a chance to show off your favorite dish or creation!
 You can imagine out of 60 to 65 people, the feast we have!
 Eating is a real treat!
 No restaurant could provide better food!
 Please park your vehicle in our designated parking lot and not on the grass.
 Park patrols checks for this.